Jura (department): Principal towns

 The most populous commune is Dole; the prefecture Lons-le-Saunier is the second-most populous.
-As of 2019, there are 5 communes with more than 5,000 inhabitants:
+As of 2019, there are five communes with more than 5,000 inhabitants:

 Geography

-Jura is one of eight departments of the Bourgogne-Franche-Comté region and is surrounded by the French departments of Doubs, Haute-Saône, Côte-d'Or, Saône-et-Loire, and Ain, as well as the Swiss canton of Vaud on the east.
+Jura is one of eight départements of the Bourgogne-Franche-Comté region and is surrounded by the French départements of Doubs, Haute-Saône, Côte-d'Or, Saône-et-Loire, and Ain, as well as the Swiss canton of Vaud on the east.

 The Jura mountains are wooded and rolling, not craggy and rocky like the Alps.

 Many lakes can be found throughout the Jura, the largest natural lake being Lac de Chalain, measuring 3 km long and 1 km wide.
 Lac de Vouglans was formed after the building of a hydro-electric dam.
 It is one of the largest man-made lakes in France.

 Politics

 Departmental politics

 The President of the Departmental Council has been Clément Pernot (miscellaneous right) since 2015.